DataDog/datadog-agent/cmd/secret-backend/README.md

 ## Configuring the secrets module

 1) Create a new file `datadog-secret-backend.yaml` for holding all the configurations for the secrets module.
-An example of the contents is provided below for each of the currently supported secret types:
+Store this file in the same location that you did the executable in the previous step (e.g. `/etc/rapdev-datadog/`) An example of the contents is provided below for each of the currently supported secret types:

     ```
     backends: